warren-bank/mirror-XMail-mail-server/Readme.txt

 	If You've enabled logging remember to setup the "-Mr ndays" option depending on the traffic You get in Your server.
 	This avoid XMail to work with very big log files and can speedup server performances.

+	[8]
+	If You're unable to start XMail even if You followed this document instructions check the MailRoot directory with the one listed above.
+	More than one unzipper does not restore empty directories by default.

 	[-]
 	Please report me errors about XMail itself and about this document.